koswald/VBScript/ReadMe.md

 - A [progress bar] proof of concept.
 - A script for keeping the computer awake while giving a [presentation], with a system tray icon.
-- A [doc generator for the C# classes].
-- A [doc generator for the VBScript classes].
+- A [doc generator for the C# classes] and a [doc generator for the VBScript classes], both based on code comments.
 - More [examples] of .vbs and .hta scripts.

 ## Requirements